PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-08 13:01:56
+Last updated: 2024-04-08 13:02:29
-Random Quote: The "no more surprises"-thing is the best part of being married. - Lily Aldrin
+Random Quote: Help was not promised, lovely girl.
+Only death.  -  Jaqen H'ghar